home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 For educational reasons I want to keep the complexity low and decide against a shadow dom.
 Not using a shadow dom has the downside that the CSS is not encapsulated.
 So I use a prefix `tcvj-` to separate the CSS.
-Consider to choice a shadow dom as CSS tends to become large.
-(Maybe in another tutorial.)
+In the next tutorial I will show how to replace prefixes by a shadow dom.

 The handling of the prefix is inspired by BEM methodology (block, element, modifier).
 The prefix is the equivalent to the block.